Southeast Zone

 BULLY CREEK RESERVOIR: bass, catfish, crappie, rainbow trout

-The reservoir is around 52 percent full.
-No recent reports but fishing should be good for crappie if you can find them.
+The reservoir is around 51 percent full.
+No recent reports but fishing should could be fair for crappie if you can find them.

 CAMPBELL LAKE: rainbow trout, brook trout